Click any of the links below for information on Barnes & Noble's history:

 The company has been selling direct to consumers for over 25 years, beginning with its mail-order catalogue in the 1970s.
 In the late 1980s, Barnes & Noble tested selling books online in an early generation venue called Trintex, a joint venture between Sears and IBM.
 In the mid-1990s, it sold books on CompuServe and later opened a full-fledged book superstore on America Online in March 1997.
 The company’s website, Barnes & Noble.com (www.barnesandnoble.com), was launched in May of that year.

 Today, the BN.com website serves as the company’s largest store, enabling customers to order any book any time from anywhere.
-With more than one million unique titles, the site’s standing inventory is the largest of any bookseller online.
-Customers also have access through BN.com to millions of used and out-of-print book titles from a network of authorized book dealers, as well as a vast selection of music CDs and DVDs.
+Customers also have access through BN.com to millions of used and out-of-print book titles from a network of authorized book dealers, as well as a vast selection of music CDs, DVDs, gift product, and toys and games.

 The company began its publishing efforts by reissuing affordable editions of out-of-print titles.
 Its editions of The Gentle Art of Verbal Self-Defense by Suzette Haden Elgin and The Columbia History of the World by John Garrity have sold over 250,000 and 1 million copies, respectively.
 Over the next decade, Barnes & Noble’s nationwide store base enabled it to expand its publishing operation and become a leader in illustrated book publishing.